-Mt Albert Aquatic Centre has opened their doors and are excited to welcome everyone back to the facility.
+Mt Albert Aquatic Centre has opened their doors and are excited to welcome everyone back to our venue.
 Izzy is one of the passionate and dedicated lifeguards at Mt Albert who also teaches children with disabilities at the Mt Albert Aquatic Centre swim school program, and she has a special message to share.

 Mt Albert Aquatic Centre Manager, Irene Smith says, “Izzy is one of our part-time lifeguards and swim teachers who has been with Mt Albert Aquatic Centre since the beginning of 2019.
 Izzy is one of a number of staff who excel at teaching children and adults with a disability.
 Over the last 12 months we have seen a rise in people attending the facility with various disabilities including our deaf community.”

 Irene sat down with Izzy to ask her what she enjoys about teaching children with a disability and what makes us different.

 What made you interested and confident to be able to teach to children with a disability?

 “I grew up with an Uncle who had a disability and my preschool cousin started having seizures and was diagnosed with Epilepsy last year.
 As the episodes of Epilepsy increased she became less communicative so I thought I would learn some really basic sign language so I could teach her some signs to use when she was needing help.
 Now I teach two children who are either deaf or have parents who are deaf.
 I am still new to sign language but I love it and want to keep learning it so I can be more proficient in it and can communicate more with our deaf community.”

 What do you enjoy about teaching children with disability?